Chebotarev/BookBlur/README.md

 [Details][phase-three]

 ### Phase 4: Bookmarks and Notes (~ 2 days)
 I will add models for bookmarks into the Backbone app.
-Bookmarks will be added dynamically with click event handlers on paragraph tags in the book content section.
+Bookmarks will be added dynamically with click event handlers on HTML tags in the book content section.
 Bookmarks will have a body column that will expand when a bookmark is highlighted.
 A list of bookmarks for the current book will be displayed in the Book Info section.

 [Details][phase-four]